PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

       // == v2
       // We organized a first of a kind Capture The Flag (CTF) event where AI developers and researchers competed against each other and human hackers.
 6 AI teams joined in, one of which beat our best-effort approach.
 This shows how crowdsourcing can help with underelicitation.

       // AIs ranked *top-13%* among teams that captured at least one flag, *while being as fast as top multi-person human teams*.
 AIs solved Crypto and Reversing challenges of the "medium" level.
 Our setup allows us to report first ever 50%-task-completion time horizon for cyber #tododmv[I feel confused reading this].
-It is on the order of 1 hour, which is consistent with METR's estimate #cite(<measuring-ai-ability-to-complete-long-tasks>) for general AI performance.
+It is on the order of 1 hour, which is consistent with METR's estimate #cite(<kwa2025measuringaiabilitycomplete>) for general AI performance.

       // We also examine AI performance on another CTF event - CyberApocalypse, where it achieves top-21% score.